EndangeredNayla/Toontown-Helper/Toontown Helper/README.md

 Toontown Rewritten.
 This application will not share any of this information with any party other than Toontown Rewritten and the creators of the application.
-This information is being used as a courtesy to Toontown Rewritten so they understand who is accessing their API."
+This information is being used as a courtesy to Toontown Rewritten so they understand who is accessing their API.
+I also understand that the creator of this application cannot be held accountable for any harm or damage which may result from the use of this application."

 ## Support the Creator
 If you want to support Tyler Royer, the creator of this application, you can: